The Anchois gas field, located in the Lixus licence, is the first exploratory success located offshore Morocco.

 The Anchois gas field is located in the Tanger-Larache exploration area of the Lixus licence, 40km off the coast of Morocco, in the Atlantic Ocean.

-Anchois field discovery, geology, and reserves
+Anchois field discovery, geology and reserves

 Anchois field development details

-The first phase development will include the drilling of four production wells, which will be tied into a subsea manifold.
+The first phase of development will include the drilling of four production wells, which will be tied into a subsea manifold.
 One of the four wells is expected to be drilled during the appraisal stage and later completed as a producer.

 Gas transportation details